tatianaacostag/DevelopersDoc_site/content/en/docs/Tools/Shopping cart plugins/Vtex.md

 Once you have configured your PaymentsOS account, the next step is the configuration of the VTEX provider per each payment method.
 For this step, it is mandatory that you have a valid user to access the VTEX admin.

 #### Configure the Gateway affiliation
+Before configuring the _**Gateway affiliation**_, make sure you have configured FingerPrint for PayU.
+To do so, refer to this [article](https://help.vtex.com/en/tutorial/configurar-fingerprint-para-payu).

 1. In the VTEX admin, expand the _**Payments**_ menu inside _**Transactions**_ group.
 Then, select _**Settings**_.

 ![PrintScreen](/assets/VTEX/VTEX_08.png)